We Help Patients With Histoplasmosis Retinopathy Regain Visual Acuity

 This disease damages the retina, leaving scar tissue behind in its wake.
 This scar tissue eventually interferes with healthy vision, impacting your ability to see things clearly.

 The retina is an essential part of your vision.
 It helps focus light that enters your eye and sends images to the brain.
 Histoplasmosis Retinopathy disrupts this flow of information being passed from the eyes to the brain, so your brain can’t understand what your eyes see.
 This is what causes vision loss.

 How a Low Vision Doctor Can Help Regain Vision Loss

 Histoplasmosis Retinopathy can damage the retina, resulting in a loss of vision.
 In severe cases, it’s been known to cause blindness in 20-40-year-old men and women.
 This condition makes straight lines appear crooked and you may notice blind spots in your visual field.
 Colors may seem different in each eye, or you may notice flickering lights in environments where lights aren’t actually moving.
-In these cases, Dr. Mark Rinkov can help.
+In these cases, Dr. Cursaro can help.

 We help patients from all over Columbus, Worthington, Cleveland, and Cincinnati regain daily visual functioning occurring from low vision.

 Has writing become difficult because the lines on the page look wavy?

 Do people or objects in the distance seem blurry, when you used to see them clearer?